joric/cc2540-keyboard/README.md

 `CCLoader.exe 6 firmware.bin 0`

 That's it, the cc2540 module should accept the new firmware and start working right away.

+The button is attached to CC2540 pins P0_1 and GND.

 ## USB mode